SycloverTeam/ctfbox/README.md

 - random_int(minN: int = 0, maxN: int = 1024) -> int
 - random_string(n: int = 32, alphabet: str = "") -> str

+Some functions that may be used in reverse
+- printHex(data: Union[bytes, str], up: bool = True, sep: str = ' ')

 ### core
 Some functions Write by ourselves